Endovascular Stent Grafts for Disorders of the Thoracic Aorta

 Potential complications of TEVAR are bleeding, vascular access site complications, spinal cord injury with paraplegia, renal insufficiency, stroke, and cardiopulmonary complications.
 Some of these complications are similar to those encountered with open repair, such as paraplegia and cardiopulmonary events, and others are unique to TEVAR, such as access site complications.

 In March 2005, the GORE TAG® Thoracic Endoprosthesis (W.L.
-Gore and Associates, Inc. Flagstaff, AZ) was approved by the U.S. Food and Drug Administration (FDA) through the premarket approval (PMA) process for endovascular repair of aneurysms of the descending thoracic aorta.
-Use of this device requires patients to have adequate iliac/femoral access, aortic inner diameter in the range of 23–37 mm, and equal to or greater than 2 cm non-aneurysmal aorta proximal and distal to the aneurysm.
-In January 2012, the FDA granted an expanded indication for the GORE TAG® system to include isolated lesions of the thoracic aorta.
+Gore and Associates Inc. Flagstaff, AZ) was approved by the U.S. Food and Drug Administration (FDA) through the premarket approval (PMA) process for endovascular repair of aneurysms of the descending thoracic aorta.
+Use of this device requires patients to have adequate iliac/femoral access, aortic inner diameter in the range of 23 to 37 mm, and 2 cm or more nonaneurysmal aorta proximal and distal to the aneurysm.
+In January 2012, FDA granted an expanded indication for the GORE TAG® system to include isolated lesions of the thoracic aorta.
 Isolated lesions refer to aneurysms, ruptures, tears, penetrating ulcers and/or isolated hematomas, but do not include dissections.
-Indicated aortic inner diameter is 16-42 mm, with >20 mm of non-aneurysmal aortic distal and proximal to the lesion.
+Indicated aortic inner diameter is 16 to 42 mm, with 20 mm or more of nonaneurysmal aortic distal and proximal to the lesion.

-In May 2008, the Zenith TX2® TAA Endovascular Graft (Cook Incorporated, Bloomington, IN) was approved by the FDA through the PMA process for the endovascular treatment of patients with aneurysms or ulcers of the descending thoracic aorta.
-Indicated aortic inner diameter is in the range of 24-38 mm.
+In May 2008, the Zenith TX2® TAA Endovascular Graft (Cook Inc., Bloomington, IN) was approved by FDA through the PMA process for the endovascular treatment of patients with aneurysms or ulcers of the descending thoracic aorta.
+Indicated aortic inner diameter is in the range of 24 to 38 mm.

-In June 2008, the Talent™ Thoracic Stent Graft System (Medtronic Vascular, Santa Rosa, CA) was approved by the FDA through the PMA process for the endovascular repair of fusiform and saccular aneurysms/penetrating ulcers of the descending thoracic aorta.
-Indicated aortic inner diameter is in the range of 18–42 mm.
+In June 2008, the Talent™ Thoracic Stent Graft System (Medtronic Vascular, Santa Rosa, CA) was approved by FDA through the PMA process for the endovascular repair of fusiform and saccular aneurysms/penetrating ulcers of the descending thoracic aorta.
+Indicated aortic inner diameter is in the range of 18 to 42 mm.

 Other devices are under development, and in some situations, physicians have adapted other commercially available stent grafts for use in the thoracic aorta.